 We need a new model

 Let’s face it, telecommuting is a way of doing business today.
 More employees are enjoying a flexible work environment and companies are benefiting, but only when productivity between in-office and remote employees can be assured.
 Maintaining that productivity requires employees to have access to the files they need, securely, from the devices they use without having to waste valuable time uploading and downloading from the cloud or emailing new versions.
 A decentralized hybrid-IT platform is the solution.

 The Decentralized Hybrid-IT Architecture of FileFlex Enterprise is the Answer

-As opposed to centralized cloud storage that requires transferring and storing duplicated files over the internet to a central data center located miles away, the decentralized hybrid-IT architecture of FileFlex addresses the inefficiency issues of uploading, downloading and syncing subsets of data to the limited storage capacity of cloud servers.
+As opposed to centralized cloud storage that requires transferring and storing duplicated files over the internet to a central data center located miles away, the decentralized hybrid-IT architecture of FileFlex addresses the inefficiency issues of uploading, downloading, and syncing subsets of data to the limited storage capacity of cloud servers.
 With FileFlex the central server acts like a switchboard to facilitate a hybrid point-to-point connection and as a policeman to enforce policies.
-It does not storage any data.
-Instead, data stays in source locations which all now have cloud functionality of remote access, sharing, streaming, remote editing and file management.
-Privacy and confidentiality can be protected by keeping data in source locations, on-premises, behind the corporate firewall, on corporate storage assets, in specific geographic regions and access controlled.
-Also, with this technology users can access all storage not just a subset that is duplicated to a central server.
+It does not store any data.
+Instead, data stays in source locations which all now have cloud functionality of remote access, sharing, streaming, remote editing, and file management.
+Privacy and confidentiality can be protected by keeping data in source locations, on-premises, behind the corporate firewall, on corporate storage assets, in specific geographic regions, and access controlled.
+Also, with this technology users can access all storage, not just a subset that is duplicated to a central server.
 And because it leverages the existing storage and servers the organization already owns, organizations do not have to build a private cloud or subscribe to an expensive EFSS service making it is the lowest cost model.

 How much lost productivity is regained?
 The answer will shock you.